 What inspired this blog: My oldest daughter, Lila Pearl, has always had a love for crafts and getting her hands dirty.
 As a former art teacher, I have always wanted to encourage any artistic outlet she desired.
 However, when daughter #2 (Willa June) came around, I found myself just trying to survive when my precious Pearl would ask each day, “what project are we doing today?”.
 I’ll admit that most days, while adjusting to two kiddos, knee deep in laundry, sleep deprived, and a dozen other tasks to do, I just wanted to do the bare minimum or nothing at all.
 Getting out the supplies and dealing with the clean up after a project didn’t exactly appeal to me so I sometimes missed out on the opportunity to engage Lila in artful experiences.
 Over time, things got easier and I’ve learned how to balance parenthood while also being able to provide creative opportunities.

 While there are still challenges, my girls are both at an age where we can do fun projects and activities together.
-We have so much fun and I want to share our experiences with others looking for artful inspiration.
+We have so much fun and I want to share our experiences with others looking for creative inspiration.
 We don’t do art projects everyday but I try to make sure my girls have access to materials that they can be creative with independently whether it’s with simple drawing tools, playing with open ended toys, or getting outside and exploring nature.
 I’d love to share those ideas with you.

 Thanks for stopping by and I hope you will find ideas that will inspire creativity in your family.
-Please stay tuned for this garden to grow as it is in its very early stages.